 All erosion and sediment control measures shall be completely implemented by October 15 and shall be maintained and modified to remain effective throughout the rainy season, which ends April 15.
 See these guidelines for more information.

 Additional fees may apply for repeated inspections or plans not meeting submittal requirements:

-Included in permit costs are fees that cover plan checking and inspections.
-The fees are based on the size and cost of the project and a portion of those fees are allocated to plan checks and inspections.
-Based on this, permit applications will only get two plan checks per submittal and additional fees will apply for more than two plan checks.
-Additional inspections due to no shows by the applicant, repeated inspections for poor quality work not meeting code or industry standards will also have additional fees based on the number of additional inspections.
+Plan checking and inspection fees are included in cost of your permit.
+The fees are based on the size and value of the project, with a portion of those fees allocated to plan review and field inspections.
+At application, your fees will usually cover two plan checks per permit, but additional fees may be applied if more than two plan checks are required.
+Additional inspections due to no-shows by the applicant, and repeated inspections for poor quality work not meeting code or industry standards will also have additional fees based on the number of additional inspections.